Male Pattern Baldness: Symptoms and Causes

 What Causes Male Pattern Baldness?

-DHT causes hair loss by attaching to androgen receptors in your scalp.
-Once attached to these receptors, DHT causes your hair follicles to shrink and weaken through a process referred to as “miniaturization.”
+DHT causes hair loss by attaching to receptors in your scalp, called androgen receptors.
+Once it’s attached to these receptors, DHT causes your hair follicles to shrink and weaken through a process that’s referred to as “miniaturization.”

 As your hair follicles miniaturize, they produce finer hairs and eventually lose the ability to grow new hairs at all, resulting in visible thinning and hair loss.

-For some men, DHT circulates freely in their bodies without affecting their hair in any noticeable way.
-Some men, however, are highly sensitive to the effects of DHT.
+For some men, DHT isn’t a big deal.
+It circulates freely in their bodies without affecting their hair in any noticeable way.

-These men may notice hair loss that begins in their early-to-mid 20s — maybe even their late teens.
-The more sensitive your hair follicles are to DHT, the earlier you could notice your hair thinning and falling out.
+The more sensitive your hair follicles are to DHT-related damage, the quicker you’ll likely notice your hair thinning and falling out.

 Not all of the hair follicles on your scalp are equally sensitive to the effects of DHT.
 Even in men with a genetic predisposition to hair loss, it’s common for a rim of hair to remain at the back and sides of your scalp.

-Our detailed guide to DHT and hair loss explains more about how this form of hair loss can develop, as well as the role that androgen hormones can have in balding.
+Our detailed guide to DHT and male pattern baldness explains more about how this form of hair loss can develop, as well as the role that androgen hormones can have in balding.

 Other Causes of Hair Loss That Aren’t Male Pattern Baldness

-While male pattern baldness is the most common type of hair loss in men, we're sure you'll all be thrilled to know that it isn't the only type of hair loss you have to worry about.
+While male pattern baldness is the most common type of hair loss in men, it isn’t the only issue that can cause you to lose hair.

-From medical conditions to stress, a variety of issues can cause you to lose hair, either in the short term or permanently.
-We’ve discussed these below and explained how each issue could affect your hairline in the future.
+From medical conditions to stress, a variety of issues can cause you to either lose hair, either in the short term or permanently.
+We’ve discussed these below and explained how each issue can affect your hairline in the future.

 Medical Conditions